Skip to main content

 Training volume is the most important variable for muscle growth, but more isn't always better.
 The relationship between volume and gains follows a dose-response curve that eventually plateaus and can even reverse if you exceed your recovery capacity.

 Understanding how to find and manipulate your optimal training volume is the difference between spinning your wheels and making consistent progress.
-Let's dive into the science of volume optimization.

 Key Takeaway